October 25, 2022

 Is your neighbor already dealing with a rodent problem?
 This doesn’t automatically mean that you have a rodent problem as well, but it does mean you should keep a sharp eye out.
 As the rat population grows (or gets spooked out of your neighbors’ house) pioneer rats might come to your house looking for a suitable place to settle down.

-If you notice any of these signs, don’t hesitate to call the pest professionals here at Buckaroo Pest Protection.
+If you notice any of these signs of rodents, don’t hesitate to call the pest professionals here at Buckaroo Pest Protection.
 Trust us when we say, this isn’t our first rodeo.
 We’ll send out experts in rodent and rat removal to diagnose and handle your infestation.

 Not quite sure about an infestation?
 Don’t worry, you can get a free whole-home inspection and $100 off rodent removal services.
 Contact us today to learn more!